-The details of the dispute can be found on the following pages: the opposition and links, Griffithgate: mirror of decay and links, and the various blogs under Dispute with Griffith University.
+The details of the dispute can be found on the following pages: the opposition and links, Griffithgate: mirror of decay and links.
 The dispute started with a remarkably questionable evaluation of an honours thesis, then spread across its inevitable consequences not helped by the university's blatant refusal to address a single point in the appeal, and involved other issues such as the destruction of records and a strange episode about the approach by someone who may or may not have been a student at Griffith's school of journalism depending on who can be believed.
 And then there was vice-chancellor Ian O'Connor's secret attempt to allow Saudi Arabia establish a foothold on his campus.
 The latter failed only because the affair was made public.

 From the perspective of human activity systems there were three main clusters: the university itself (represented by a handful of players only - the case had nothing to do with the rest), the set of individuals approached during the entire episode which has lasted over ten years, and my own person together with a few others who were contacted intermittently.